Climate of Italy: Extremes

-Historical climate change in Italy
+Climate change

 Italy, like other parts of the globe, has been subject in the past to climate changes on a planetary scale (for example glaciations and interglacial periods, Little Ice Age).
-The current climate changes (global warming) have also involved Italy.

-In particular, compared to the 1960s and 1970s, in which even on a global level there was a slight cooling of the climate (dominated in Europe by the Azores anticyclone and the Russian-Siberian anticyclone), from the mid-1980s onwards there was a recorded increase in the average temperature with increasing influence of the African subtropical anticyclone starting from the 2000s and an increase in extreme phenomena such as heat waves, alluviums and retreat of alpine glaciers.
+Contemporary climate change (global warming) has also had numerous effects on Italy.
+In particular, compared to the 1960s and 1970s, from the mid-1980s onwards there was a recorded increase in the average temperature.

-Global warming

-Italy is particularly at risk in the current climate change as it is in a transition area between North Africa and Continental Europe.
-Experts have highlighted the risk of desertification in the southern regions and tropicalization of the climate in the remaining areas of the country partial confirmation was obtained starting from the 2010s with an acceleration of the water cycle and an increase in alluvial phenomena and the tropicalization of the Mediterranean Sea.
+Italy is particularly at risk as it is in a transition area between North Africa and Continental Europe.
+Experts have highlighted the risk of desertification in the southern regions.
+Partial confirmation of many concerns was obtained starting from the 2010s with an acceleration of the water cycle, an increase in alluvial phenomena, and the tropicalization of the Mediterranean Sea.